diogotorres97/express-template/README.md

 |:-:|:-|
 | __Dockerfile__| Text document that contains all the commands a user could call on the command line to assemble a docker image. |
 | __package.json__ | _JSON_ document that describes the behavior of the related npm-package.
 Defines some standard information regarding it, as well as useful scripts. |

+### Detailed View of Important Sections

+#### Models

+This template uses [__Sequelize__](https://sequelize.org), promise-based ORM for Node.js.
+It supports the dialects PostgreSQL, MySQL, MariaDB, SQLite, and MSSQL and features solid transaction support, relations, read replication and more.
+In this case, we use it with PostgreSQL.

+When trying to define your models, it might be useful to check some of the Sequelize documentation, such as the [Datatypes](https://sequelize.org/v5/manual/data-types.html) or the [Associations](https://sequelize.org/v5/manual/associations.html).